 Many cases of periodontitis have resulted in systemic inflammations that tax the immune system.
 This can cause a person to develop other medical conditions and diseases such as heart disease, diabetes, rheumatoid arthritis, and some types of cancer.

-If you think you may have periodontal disease, call 503-227-1693 now to schedule an appointment at Portland Dental PC in Portland, Oregon to get treatment from Dr. Gerald Fujii.
+If you think you may have periodontal disease, call 503-227-1693 now to schedule an appointment at Portland Dental in Portland, Oregon to get treatment from Dr. Gerald Fujii.